Before Sessions

 Academic Integrity Concerns

-Final Papers and Take-home exams
+Final Papers and Take-home Exams

 UWC policy is that we are not the Honor Police.
 It is up to clients to determine whether they are able to receive help.
-It's best for clients to check with their professors before coming, but we will not turn them away unless the prompt explicitly states, "You can't receive any help on this paper."
+It is best for clients to check with their professors before coming, but we will not turn them away unless the prompt explicitly states, "You can't receive any help on this paper."
 We recommend that consultants ask the following questions at the beginning of these sessions:

 "Is this a final paper/take-home exam for your class?" (or, if the session request form/prompt indicates that this is the case, "I notice that this is a final paper for your class.")
 "Are you allowed to receive help on this paper?
 Did your professor say so?"